-A new study published in March describes why HPV infects the tonsil as well as new therapies on how to reverse the immune system against the virus.
-The paper, Evidence for a role of the PD-1:PD-L1 pathway in immune resistance of HPV-associated head and neck squamous cell carcinoma, is the basis of a new clinical trial using anti-PD-1 for this patient population.
+A 2013 study describes why HPV infects the tonsil as well as new therapies on how to reverse the immune system against the virus.
+The paper, Evidence for a role of the PD-1:PD-L1 pathway in immune resistance of HPV-associated head and neck squamous cell carcinoma, is the basis of this clinical trial using anti-PD-1 for this patient population.
 PD-1 stands for “programmed cell death protein 1.”
 Therapies targeting PD-1 may augment immune responses to viruses such as HPV.

 This trial is ongoing but is not currently recruiting participants.
 Learn more.